 Nick slides into the passenger seat and I get in, heart pounding like it always does when I’m about to steal a car as the adrenaline rushes through me.
 I run my finger over the ignition pad in the same way Stefan did in his four by four, and the engine quietly comes to life.
 I put the car in gear, take one last look around and hastily pull away.
 There is still a chance the owner will see us, but as I guide the BM through the quiet streets and enter mainstream traffic, I know I’m safe.
 For a while at least.
 Nick gives me directions and I drive quickly but carefully, not wanting to draw any attention to myself.
 Print recognition cars are easy to identify, but because the theft rate on them is very low, the police rarely if ever stop them, even if it’s a kid like me driving it.
 Even so, I’m taking no chances and make sure that I stick to every rule ever written, like I had to pledge on the day I passed my test.

 I stop at a set of lights and a police car pulls up alongside.
-I quickly divert my eyes forward and stare at the lights, willing them to change and I can feel the eyes of the police officer, staring at me wondering what I’m doing with a car like this.
+I quickly divert my eyes forward and stare at the lights, willing them to change and I can feel the eyes of the police officer watching me, wondering what I’m doing with a car like this.
 My hands are sweating on the wheel, and I inadvertently rev the engine as I adjust my foot on the pedal, in case I have to floor it to get away.
 I’m expecting them to order me to pull over and, as the lights change to amber, I risk a sideways glance and see the squad car has already moved off, and my fears were completely unwarranted.
 I relax my grip on the wheel as I pull away from the junction, making sure there’s plenty of space between them and us and Nick continues to guide me through the streets as we leave the city and the suburbs behind us.

 “Are we stopping anytime soon?”
 I ask.